kikotomaz/ditto/README.md

 each character is comprised of different "knowledges".
  - personal
 	 - information on how the character ACTS.
-This is where the model is informed on the personality of the character
+This is where the model is informed on the personality of the character and their backstory
  - physical
 	 - information on what the character LOOKS LIKE.
 This is not neccesary but enables the character to understand and make references made to its apperance.
  - enviromental
 	 - information on the general enviroment surrounding the character.
 This enables them to understand and make references to their immediate enviroment
- - global
+ - world
 	 - general information on the world or region they inhabit.
-This can include global knowledges such as political or philisofical views
+This can include global knowledges such as political or philisophical views
  - etc
 	 - any other specific knowledges the character should be able to reference, such as the appearances and behaviors of fantasy animals and plants, or simply facts they have gathered over time.